Polynomial Curve Systems are Exponentially Decaying: Introduction

-Some progress has been made towards the solution of the conjecture.
-Kelsey and Lodge verified the conjecture for quadratic non-latt\`{e}s maps with four post-critical points \cite{KL}.
-Hlushchanka proved the conjecture for all critically fixed rational maps\cite{H}.
-Pilgrim proved that it holds for the case that the associated virtual endomorphism on mapping class groups is contracting, and for quadratic polynomials with periodic critical point, and for three specific quadratic polynomials\cite{P0}.
-Besides these, Bonk and his school did substantial contributions to the four-postcritical point case \cite{BHI}\cite{BHL}, which has just been completely solved by Pilgrim and his coauthors(unpublished manuscript).
+\begin{conj} Let $f$ be a post-critically finite rational map and $P_f$ its post-critical set.
+Suppose $f$ is not a flexible Latt\'{e}s map.
+Then there exists a finite set of non-peripheral curves $\gamma_i$, $i = 1, \dots, n$, such that for any non-peripheral curve $\gamma$ in $\widehat{\Bbb C} \setminus P_f$ and all $k$ large enough, any non-peripheral component of $f^{-k}(\gamma)$ must be homotopic to some $\gamma_i$. \end{conj} Progress has been made toward resolving this conjecture.
+Kelsey and Lodge verified it for quadratic non-Latt¨¨s maps with four post-critical points \cite{KL}.
+Hlushchanka proved the conjecture for all critically fixed rational maps \cite{H}.
+Pilgrim established that the conjecture holds when the associated virtual endomorphism on the mapping class group is contracting, as well as for quadratic polynomials with a periodic critical point, and for three specific quadratic polynomials \cite{P0}.
+In addition, Bonk and his collaborators made substantial contributions to the case of four post-critical points \cite{BHI}\cite{BHL}; this case has recently been completely solved by Bartholdi, Dudko and Pilgrim \cite{BDP}.
+There is also related work on marked rational maps with three post-critical points; see \cite{Sm}.
+Most recently, by adapting the method developed in this paper, the existence of a finite global attractor was verified for a class of rational maps obtained by gluing two polynomials along the boundaries of two finite immediate attracting basins \cite{W}.

 The conjecture for general polynomial case was recently solved by Belk $\emph{et al}$, by using tree lifting algorithm \cite{BLMW}.
 Their proof is based on the iteration of a simplicial map on the complex of trees.
 Let us summarize the idea of the proof as follows.
 The reader may refer to \cite{BLMW} for the relative details.
 Assume that $C\subset \Bbb C - P_f$ is a non-peripheral curve.
 Then $C$ is the boundary of a Jordan neighborhood of a subforest of the tree containing $P_f$ as vertices.
 As a consequence of the polynomial mapping property, each pull back of $C$ by $f$ is the boundary of a Jordan neighborhood of some subforest of the lifting of the tree by $f$.
 On the other hand, the tree lifting operator $\lambda_f: \mathcal{T} \to \mathcal{T}$ is a simplicial map where $\mathcal{T}$ is the complex of trees containing $P_f$ as vertices.
 It was proved in \cite{BLMW} that, $\lambda_f$ does not increase a metric on $\mathcal{T}$ and the iteration of $\lambda_f$ on any tree must eventually converges to some small neighborhood of a Hubbard vertex, which contains finitely many trees when $f$ is a polynomial.
 So the pull back of a curve eventually becomes the boundary of a Jordan neighborhood of some subforest of one of the finitely many trees.
 The finite global attractor conjecture for the polynomial case thus follows.
 However, as pointed out in \cite{BLMW}, the proof does not tell how fast the iteration of $\lambda_f$ on a tree converges to a Hubbard vertex, and correspondingly, it is not clear how fast a curve, under the iteration of the pull back, converges to the attractor $\{\gamma_i\}$.
 In fact, except the hyperbolic case, for which Nekrashevych's work \cite{N} may be adapted to show that $\lambda_f$ is an exponential contraction, it is not clear in general if $\lambda_f$ contracts the metric in $\mathcal{T}$ by a definite rate (see \emph{Overview of the proof} \cite{BLMW})